AdePutraGea28/project-crud-employee-attendance/README.md

- - To create leave we use Leave API, we use HTTP method "POST" and some request body, for more detail you can see this image below
+ - To create leave we use Leave API, we use HTTP method "POST" and some request body
+ - route for Leave API "http://localhost:5000/leave"
+ - For more detail we can see this image below

    <img width="701" alt="Leave API" src="https://user-images.githubusercontent.com/88350337/170449609-95e61ab4-927f-4d9c-87c0-e0590b98e51a.png">